Dan Evans (tennis)

-Daniel Evans (born 23 May 1990) is a British professional tennis player from England.
-He has been ranked as high as world No. 22 in singles by the Association of Tennis Professionals (ATP), which he achieved on 27 September 2021, and is the current British No. 2 in singles.
-He reached a career-high ranking of world No. 52 in doubles on 26 April 2021.
-In 2015, he formed part of the winning British Davis Cup team.
+Daniel Evans (born 23 May 1990) is a British professional tennis player.
+He has been ranked as high as world No. 21 in singles by the ATP, which he achieved on 7 August 2023.
+He reached a career-high ranking of No. 52 in doubles on 26 April 2021.
+In 2015, he was part of the winning British Davis Cup team.

-In Grand Slam events, Evans reached the fourth round of the 2017 Australian Open and of the 2021 US Open.
-Evans has made seven third-round major appearances at the 2013 US Open, at Wimbledon 2016, at the 2016 US Open, at Wimbledon 2019, at the 2019 US Open, at Wimbledon 2021, and at the 2022 Australian Open.
-Evans's three ATP Tour finals to date have been the 2017 Apia International Sydney (losing to Gilles Müller), Delray Beach Open (losing to Radu Albot), and the 2021 Murray River Open, where he beat Felix Auger-Aliassime to win his first title.
+Evans's four ATP Tour finals to date have been the 2017 Apia International Sydney (losing to Gilles Müller), Delray Beach Open (losing to Radu Albot), the 2021 Murray River Open, where he beat Félix Auger-Aliassime to win his first title, and the 2023 Washington Open, winning his first ATP 500 title against Tallon Griekspoor.

 Evans made his Davis Cup debut for Great Britain against Poland in September 2009.
 Evans twice won deciding fifth rubbers, against Slovakia and Russia respectively, helping Great Britain progress to the Davis Cup World Group.
 Evans also played in the semifinal against Australia, losing both of his rubbers, and was a substitute for the Final against Belgium, with Great Britain winning the Davis Cup in 2015, the nation's first success in the tournament for 79 years.
 The Davis Cup team was awarded the 2015 BBC Sports Personality Team of the Year Award.

 Early and personal life

-Evans, often referred to as "Evo", grew up in the Hall Green area of Birmingham, his father is an electrician, his mother a nurse, and he has two older sisters.
+Evans was born and grew up in the Hall Green area of Birmingham, his father is an electrician, his mother a nurse, and he has two older sisters.

 At first, Evans played squash with his father, aged seven, at the local squash and tennis club, the West Warwickshire Sports Club in Solihull, only falling into tennis by chance a couple of years later.
 Once Evans had got to grips with his preferred racket it became quickly apparent that he had some ability and he began training in earnest, moving to Edgbaston Priory aged 10.

-By the time he was 13, Evans had moved to Loughborough to live with a host family while training at the LTA's academy at Loughborough University.
+By the time he was 13, Evans had moved to Loughborough to live with a host family while training at the Lawn Tennis Association's academy at Loughborough University.
 Of his time at Loughborough, he said: "I was never the best at 14 and 15, in fact, I was probably the worst.
 I was smaller than the others and a bit of a late developer, but I always thought I was pretty good and in the end, I was the best."

 Evans supports Aston Villa F.C. and has a single figure golf handicap.